MIT Orientation Handout

 Curriculum is determined by a state-wide committee.
 Curriculum sheets that list the course requirements for each certificate, diploma, and degree are available from your advisor.

-Students majoring in Medical Information Technology who entered Elizabethtown Community and Technical College January of 2007 or after are expected to have a “C” or better in all of the general education and technical courses in the MIT program in order to graduate with the Associate in Applied Science Degree in Medical information Technology or receive diplomas or certificates in the program.
+Students majoring in Medical Information Technology who entered Elizabethtown Community and Technical College January of 2007 or after are expected to have a “C” or better in all of the general education and technical courses in the MIT program to graduate with the Associate in Applied Science Degree in Medical Information Technology or receive diplomas or certificates in the program.

 The entire MIT program is offered online.
 All general education classes (e.g. English, quantitative reasoning (math), natural science, heritage/humanities, oral communications, social and behavioral science, and digital literacy) can be taken on campus.

-Students in the MIT program are expected to act in a professional manner at all times.
+Students in the MIT program are expected to always act in a professional manner.
 Your instructors may be asked to provide references for you prior to employment.
 Part of becoming a professional involves developing and maintaining a good work ethic, which involves honesty.
 With the technology of the workplace, employees have more opportunities to access information that does not belong to them.
 In a work environment, an employee caught “cheating” or “stealing” would usually be dismissed.
 Students should view their school experience just as they would their job.
+Anyone who enters the medical profession is expected to be ethical (trustworthy) employees.

 Students are expected to complete assignments on their own.
-Sharing work between students is strictly prohibited.
+Sharing work between students and at online sites is strictly prohibited.
 If a student is suspected of cheating, the instructor will follow the procedure detailed in the Code of Student Conduct.

 Students who purchase books in advance should not remove the cellophane or write in the books until the class has met and you are completely sure it is the correct book.
 Otherwise, you may not be able to return the books for a refund.
 Students may return books the first week of classes.